 As Mandatory Entry Level Training programs become standard across the country and throughout the province, employers will most likely adjust their expectations for drivers as well.
 This may mean that, as a newly licensed commercial driver, although you are fully licensed and qualified to drive class 1 vehicles, companies may want you to undergo further training to match the level of their other drivers or applicants.

-BC will recognize full class 1 MELT programs from Alberta (121.5 hours in length are accepted - courses that have “class 1 experience and equivalency” will not be accepted), Manitoba, Saskatchewan, and Ontario (an air brake theory course and air brake pre-trip test will be required).
+BC will recognize full class 1 MELT programs from Alberta (121.5 hours in length are accepted - courses that have “class 1 experience and equivalency” will not be accepted), Manitoba, Saskatchewan, and Ontario.
+Ontario class A MELT drivers will also be required to complete a mandatory BC air brake course and pass an air brake pretrip test before being issued a BC class 1 driver’s licence.
+Valley Driving School is offering this course, please contact us at 604-856-0115 to register for this specialize training program.
 Proof of completion and access to past driving records may be requested by ICBC in order to change over your licence and receive a BC class 1 licence.

 If drivers have held a class 1 licence that has been valid in the 3 years prior to applying for a BC class 1 licence, for at least 24 consecutive months, a MELT course will not be required.
 If drivers have held a class 1 licence that has been valid in the 3 years prior to applying for a BC class 1 licence, for 12-24 consecutive months (less one day), a BC class 1 road test within 12 months and successful within two attempts will be required.
 If drivers have held a class 1 licence from another province for less than 12 months, or outside of Canada for any length of time, they will be required to complete a full MELT program in BC.
 No credit from previous driving time will be granted in this case towards a BC MELT program.